Ithil-protocol/v1-core/README.md

 </div>

-> Ithil is the first decentralised DeFi hedge fund to perform undercollateralised leveraged investments on virtually any DeFi protocol.
+> Ithil is the first decentralised DeFi investment aggregator to perform undercollateralised leveraged trades on virtually any DeFi protocol.

 This repository contains the core smart contracts for Ithil V1.